buu-huu/bbb-gpioctl/README.md

 # BeagleBone Black GPIO Control

-The gpioctl interface provides an easy way to communicate with the BBB's GPIO pins.
+The gpioctl interface provides an easy way to communicate with the BeagleBone Blacks GPIO pins.

 In `/sys/class/gpio/` you can find folders for GPIOs on the BBB.
-This program gives an easy command line interface for controling the GPIOs.
+This program gives an easy command line interface for controling the GPIOs, instead of reading and writing to these files directly.

+## How it works

+Pretty easy: You could just open a GPIO folder, for example `/sys/class/gpio/gpio7`.
+In that folder, you find a few files.
+E.g.:

+* direction
+* value

+These files are special files.
+You can read from them or simply write to some of them to change and read values or directions.
+GPIOCTL provides an easy command line interface to handle all the (complex) stuff in the background for you.
+Examples:

+* Check, if the GPIO is available for the desired operations on the BBB
+* Export and unexport the GPIO before accessing it
+* Plausibility checks (e.g. setting a value while the direction is set to "in" makes no sense)

+All these features make life easier when working with the GPIOs of the BBB.
+It's planned, to implement additional helpful modes such as PWM output in GPIOCTL.

 ## Usage